Darguima/SpotHack/README.md

 ### YouTube

+Unlike Spotify, the YouTube API is not essential for the app flow, so you can omit this key without any issues.
+However, if for some reason the [`YouTube Scrape` Server](https://github.com/HermanFassett/youtube-scrape) is not working, this can serve as a backup plan for Music Download.

 Unlike Spotify, YouTube API is not essential for the App flow, so you can omit this key without problems, but if for some reason the [`YouTube Scrape` Server](https://github.com/HermanFassett/youtube-scrape) is not working, this can be a plan B for Music Download.
-To get the `API Key` is a little more complicated than Spotify; Follow the next steps:
+Getting the `API Key` is a bit more complicated than for Spotify; follow these steps:

 1. Access the [Google Cloud Platform Console](https://console.cloud.google.com/getting-started-).